natir/blog/content/long-read-misassemblies/index.md

 ## Effect of min-identity

-### Required for uncorreted dataset
+### Low min-identity is required for uncorreted assembly

+Quast use mapping with alignement identity upper than `min-identity`, what is the good value of this parameter for long-read uncorrected assembly.

-quast create a file `contigs_reports/minimap_output/{output-name}.coords` in the fourth column quast store the mapping quality.
+File `contigs_reports/minimap_output/{output-name}.coords` in the fourth column contains the mapping quality.
 For each dataset we extract this value and plot in an histogram.

 {{ plotly(id="mapping_identity", src="mapping_identity.js") }}

+In horizontal axis we have the identity percent, in verticale axis we have the number of individu in each bins.

 The black line mark quast the default identity value threshold, we can see a majority of alignment was under this threshold for uncorrected dataset usage of `min-identity 80` seem necessary.